1000+

 In addition, litigation and investigation support ALSPs are the third most-used category of ALSPs for law firms; as per the report, they are used by just 28% of firms.
 Whereas 26% of firms use ALSPs for non-legal factual research, and 24% of firms use them for specialized legal services.

-According to research by Thomas Reuters Legal Executive Institute reports, more than half of the law firms and corporations already use ALSP services, of which 51% are law firms and 60% are corporate legal departments, using at least one service group.
+According to research by the Thomas Reuters Legal Executive Institute, more than half of the law firms and corporations already use ALSP services, of which 51% are law firms and 60% are corporate legal departments, using at least one service group.

 Besides this report, John Munro, Vice President of National Markets at Blackstone Discovery, he noted that traditional document review work was once 75% of the LPO market.
 Still, now it may be no more than 30% of the ALSP market.
-ALSPs are playing very crucial in providing legal services.
+ALSPs play a very crucial role in providing legal services.

 But why?